-**Applicants for the Young Leaders Program Internship should apply via: https://heritageinternship.applicantstack.com/x/openings, ideally by January 21, as well as through the IOP**
+**Applicants for the Young Leaders Program Internship should apply via: https://heritageinternship.applicantstack.com/x/openings, by January 20, 2020, as well as through the IOP**

 Founded in 1973, The Heritage Foundation is a research and educational institute—a think-tank—whose mission is to formulate and promote conservative public policies based on the five key principles of free enterprise, limited government, individual freedom, traditional American values, and a strong national defense.